dgroomes/hibernate-playground/caching/README.md

      ./gradlew run
      ```
 3. Observe the logs
+   * Specifically notice the logs for the "cache hit" scenario implemented by the call to `dgroomes.InteractionSimulator#querySameEntityTwiceBySameUser`
+     and then the logs for the "cache miss" scenario implemented by the call to `dgroomes.InteractionSimulator#querySameEntityByTwoUsers`.
-   * You'll notice that Hibernate makes only one SQL request to the database even though the program made two `EntityManager#find`
+   * You'll notice that in the "cache hit" scenario, Hibernate makes only one SQL request to the database even though the
-     calls.
+     program made two `EntityManager#find` calls.
 This is because the object was in the session cache.
-Specifically, see the following log lines.
-   * > 14:53:12 [main] TRACE o.h.e.i.DefaultLoadEventListener - Entity proxy found in session cache
+   * You'll notice that in the "cache miss" scenario, Hibernate makes two SQL requests to the database This is because the
+     object was not in the second user's session cache.
+The user's have their own sessions.
+They are not shared.

 ## WishList